GoogleChromeLabs/tasklets/README.md

 a.func(); // Fails, as we couldn't create the underlying class.
 ```

-We think this is OK, it also handles cases above where if a class is killed and couldn't be
+We think this is OK.
+It also handles cases above where if a class is killed and couldn't be
-re-created the behaviour is sane.
+recreated the behavior is sane.

-### Javascript Integration
+### Javascript integration

-We think it'd be nice if there was first class javascript support for the tasklet API, here is one
+We think it'd be nice if there was first class JavaScript support for the tasklet API.
+Here is one
 reasonably simple proposal:

 ```js